Kopp, Northwestern hang on to beat Nebraska 62-57

 BIG PICTURE

-Nebraska: This was simply a disappointing performance for Nebraska coming off the win over Iowa.
+Nebraska: The Cornhuskers gave Northwestern space to shoot in the first half and paid in a big way.
+Though they were better on defense after that, this was overall a disappointing performance for Nebraska coming off the win over Iowa.

 Northwestern: Consider this a confidence-boosting win for the young Wildcats, who hung on in this one after blowing a 10-point lead against Indiana on Wednesday.